kings0527/ChromeHeadless/README.md

 ## Problems

-- What is there are too many renders? (pkill chrome)
+- What if there are too many renders? (pkill chrome or run 100 urls each time) -
--

 More code is on the way